mendersoftware/mender-docs/06.Artifact-creation/09.Software-versioning/docs.md

 ## Application updates (Update modules)

 When creating Application updates using the Update modules, the Mender Artifact utility automatically generates a *Provides* entry using the key `rootfs-image.MODULE.version`, where the name of the Update modules replaces `MODULE`, and the Artifact name as value.
-By default, the Mender Client will automatically report such a key/value pair as inventory data.
+By default, the Mender-update Client will automatically report such a key/value pair as inventory data.

 It is possible to customize this behaviour overriding the base key (`rootfs-image`) with a custom one using the `--software-filesystem` flag of `mender-artifact`.
 It is also possible to override the software name, which defaults to the name of the Update module, using the `--software-name` flag.
 If provided, the generated software version key will be `rootfs-image.NAME.version`.
 Additionally, to override the value of the versioning key, which defaults to the Artifact's name, you can use the `--software-version` flag.